It Was Never About the Mileage

 The problem with the Sierra Hybrid, a full-size pickup truck (and its nearly identical brother, the Yukon SUV), was that it was created for Americans and appreciated only by engineers.
 When you think about how little pickup-needing construction work most engineers do, that already-minuscule intersection makes for an pretty nonexistent market.
-In fact, considering GM vehicles are designed by American engineers2, I’m surprised this kind of marketing disaster doesn’t happen more often3.
+In fact, considering GM vehicles are designed by American engineers†, as any current tech school student can attest to.], I’m surprised this kind of marketing disaster doesn’t happen more often‡.

 Let me demonstrate.
 What’s the question that’s been been on your mind since you found out about this hybrid pickup truck?